gsudre/lab_notes/004-running_FDT_ncr_data.md

 to run dcm2niix individually, then add to the sequence to offset the acquisiton of 20 volumes that were later combined.
 Finally, we need to find a way to combine in the 99 sequence...
 I sent an e-mail to Joelle to see if she can help.

+# 2019-02-20 11:11:33

+Joelle said that the temporal order for the slices in the diffusion protocol will be interleaved, being a first pass through the volume to acquire the odd slices then the next pass for the even slices.
+This seems to be what is reflected in the my-slspec.txt file.

+So, I'll just go ahead and use the same slspec file that I created for the PNC data, adjusting for the total number of slices.
+But that's the trick, as the number of slices varies for each scan!!!
+OK, so we'll have to construct the slices file on the fly.